rodneygauna/astro-momments/docs/DEV_BLOG.md

 ## Day 4 (December 8, 2025)

-**Drinks Consumed:** 1 Starbucks Iced Shaken Espresso, 1 Iced Milk Tea, 1 Michelada (Modelo Especial)
+**Drinks Consumed:** 1 Starbucks Iced Shaken Espresso, 1 Starbucks Matcha Latte, 1 Iced Milk Tea, 1 Michelada (Modelo Especial)

 Big decision.
 Yesterday, I realized that I was recreating [Far Fishing](https://store.steampowered.com/app/3723470/Far_Fishing/) a bit too closely.
 While I love that game, I want to make sure that my game has its own unique identity.
 So, I decided to pivot the game's theme from fishing to space exploration.
 The core mechanics will remain similar, but instead of collecting fish, the player will be collecting space debris and resources.